A very old art dating back to the 17th century that was popular in America during the 1930s and 1940s is becoming popular once again.

 The most common material used for projects such as this is huck cloth, but you can also use aida cloth, waffle cloth, or popcorn fabric.

-Some of these fabrics will need to be prewashed before you begin.
-They are all woven a little differently, so the technique changes a bit for each type of cloth that you use.
+Some of these fabrics will need to be prewashed before beginning.
+They are all woven a little differently, so the technique changes a bit for each type of cloth that is used.

-There are basically two stitches that you will use; looped and straight.
-The yarn, thread, or embroidery floss that you choose creates beautiful patterns using these two stitches by weaving the strands over and under the stands of the fabric.
+There are basically two stitches that are used; looped and straight stitches.
+The yarn, thread, or embroidery floss that is chosen creates beautiful patterns using these two stitches by weaving the strands over and under the stands of the fabric.

-All of the stitching is done on the top of the fabric and cannot be seen from the back of your project.
+All of the stitching is done on the top of the fabric and cannot be seen from the back of the project.

-You will need to choose your fabric and the strands you will be using, be it either yarn, embroidery floss, or the many threads that are available today.
+There are many choices of fabric and strands to use, be it either yarn, embroidery floss, or the many other threads that are available today.

-Other things that you will want to have on hand is a pattern (see our free patterns), safety pins, a blunt needle, an embroidery hoop, a magnifier, and embroidery scissors.
+Other materials to have on hand is a pattern (see our free patterns), safety pins, a blunt needle, an embroidery hoop, a magnifier, and embroidery scissors.

 Although this technique may appear difficult, it is actually quite simple.
 Given the larger, blunt needle that is used, it can be a good beginning needlework project for children.